san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

           <li>Provide free or discounted resources (i.e., collaboration space, food, speakers, other services) to individuals in need.</li>

-          <li>Promote the concept of collaboration over competition by providing visibility to various program and events encouraging partnerships.<li>
+          <li>Promote the concept of collaboration over competition by providing visibility to various program and events encouraging partnerships.</li>
         </ol>

         <p>How to get involved:</p>